Sever7n/linux_creation_tool/README.md

 # Linux Creation Tool

 The Linux Creation Tool is a utility for downloading and writing ISO files, written in Rust.
-The Source of the ISO can be a download from a url or a local file.
+The Source of the ISO can be a download from an url or a local file.

 ## Build Dependencies
 - cargo